 Since then, I’ve been inspired to try my first 5.13.
-Something in my bones told me that one day, I could get to the top of Apollo Reed, a classic jug haul in the Coliseum at Summersville Lake.
-Maybe it’s because I’d heard that it’s everybody’s first 5.13, or maybe it’s because I happened to be with Mike Farnsworth that day–and you feel like you can pretty much climb anything when Farnsworth is around.
-Farnsworth, an absolute crusher, is the most ridiculously humble guy you will ever meet and will lay waste to all of your projects.
+Something in my bones told me that one day, I could at least get to the top of Apollo Reed, a classic jug haul in the Coliseum at Summersville Lake.
+Maybe it’s because I’d heard that it’s everybody’s first 5.13, or maybe it’s because I happened to be with Mike Farnsworth that day (and you feel like you can pretty much climb anything when Farnsworth is around.)
+Farnsworth, who is the most ridiculously humble guy you will ever meet, will lay waste to all of your projects.

-The first half of Genocide climbs like a powerful sport climb, except that you have to place all of your own gear (minus one bolt in an alcove).
+I also gave Genocide (5.12a) a try, which was the hardest thing I’d ever attempted on gear.
+I whipped all over that route like it was my full-time job.
+Finger cracks aren’t necessarily my “thing”, but I guess that’s how you get better at anything.
+The first half climbed like a powerful sport route, except that you have to place all of your own gear (minus one bolt in an alcove).
 The second half is a finger and thin hands crack.
 As hard as I tried, I got too pumped and couldn’t clip my quickdraw in time.
 I missed the move twice, and twice I took twenty-foot falls.

-While there is this one part of me that doesn’t think I’ll ever send climbs at this level of difficulty, there is the other side of me that is determined to keep attempting them.
-I’ve never seen a fall as a failure, and I hope I never will.
-To this day, I find myself inspired by Andrew’s words, telling me that brick walls exist to teach us not to turn around and give up.
-You have to want it and you have to do the work.
-Each time I tie in, I take that first deep breath and I tell myself that every single accomplishment starts with a simple decision to try.
+While there is one part of me that doesn’t think I’ll ever send climbs at that sort of level, there is the other side of me that is a little bit curious and a little bit determined to keep attempting.
+I don’t think falling is necessarily the same thing as failing, even though it can be hard not to.
+To this day, I find myself inspired by Andrew’s attitude, telling me that the reason walls exist is to teach us not to give up.
+You have to want it and you have to do the work and know that every single accomplishment in life starts with the simple decision to try.
+When I tie in, I take that first deep breath and tell myself that.

 Cover photograph courtesy of Mikaela Wegerhoff.